Generic Name: Epinephrine Auto-Injector and Prefilled Syringe (ep i NEF rin)

 - Take it with you to the hospital.

-- Do not use this medicine if the solution changes color, is cloudy, or has particles.
+- Do not use Symjepi (epinephrine auto-injector and prefilled syringe) if the solution changes color, is cloudy, or has particles.
 Get a new one.

-- Do not use if Symjepi is out of date.
+- Do not use if Symjepi (epinephrine auto-injector and prefilled syringe) is out of date.
 Get a new one.

 What do I do if I miss a dose?